farsightsec/axa/README.md

  * Via the rate limit option to reduce the flow of ingress data to a certain number of packets per second.
- * Via one or more IP-based or DNS-based "watches" to limit the flow of data to specifc assets the subscriber wishes to observe.
+ * Via one or more IP-based or DNS-based "watches" to limit the flow of data to specific assets the subscriber wishes to observe.

 Finally, AXA is a deliberately lossy protocol.
 If a subscriber requests more data than the network can carry, data overruns will occur.
 When